drewm27/speakerrankings/powered/best.md

 Unlike sponsored review sites, we provide complete transparency: honest pros and cons, detailed specs, sound samples, comparison videos, and links to measurements.
 Every ranking is backed by data from trusted, unbiased audio experts.

-For more detailed information and specs about these speakers see the full rankings of all of them at [All Powered Speakers Ranked](/#all-powered-speakers-ranked)
+For information and specs about all the speakers, see the full rankings of all of them at [All Powered Speakers Ranked](/#all-powered-speakers-ranked)

+## Quick Navigation

 * [For Most People](#for-most-people)
 * [Critical Mixing and Mastering](#critical-mixing-and-mastering)